wdsnow66/wdsnow66.github.io/_posts/2024-11-01-research-data-workflow.md

 ## Resources

 The institution is committed to supporting best practice for research data workflows, please view [Institutional Support]({{ site.github.url }}{% post_url 2024-10-01-institutional-support %}) .
 The institution offers some Guidelines for Researchers, please view [Guidelines for Researchers]({{ site.github.url }}{% post_url 2024-09-01-guidelines-for-researchers %}).
-There are many Campus and other Resources available to help Research teams, please view [Resources for Researchers]({{ site.github.url }}{% post_url 2024-08-01-resources-for-researchers %}) for more information.
+There are a variety of resources at Stanford University and other academic research institutions to help Research teams, please view [Resources for Researchers]({{ site.github.url }}{% post_url 2024-08-01-resources-for-researchers %}) for more information.